wojciechjablonski96/hipay-fullservice-sdk-prestashop/CONTRIBUTING.md

-# Contributing to the HiPay Fullservice cartridge for Prestashop 1.4.x - 1.5.x - 1.6.x
+# Contributing to the HiPay Fullservice module for PrestaShop 1.4.x - 1.5.x - 1.6.x

-Contributions to the HiPay Fullservice cartridge for Prestashop 1.4.x - 1.5.x - 1.6.x should be made via GitHub [pull requests][pull-requests] and discussed using
+Contributions to the HiPay Fullservice module for PrestaShop 1.4.x - 1.5.x - 1.6.x should be made via GitHub [pull requests][pull-requests] and discussed using
 GitHub [issues][issues].